Testing and Assessment

 How long does an evaluation take?

 A psychological evaluation typically can take 4-6 weeks to complete from start to finish.
-Sometimes that can be shorter or longer, depending on the complexity of the information and how quickly forms and other information are submitted.
+Sometimes that can be shorter or longer, depending on the complexity of the situation and how quickly forms and other information are submitted.

 The usual course of an evaluation follows this format: